mpaskevi/phd/pages/02.research/04.chapter-1/01.research-questions/subsection.md

 - What role do non-Indigenous open educators have in responding to the TRC Calls to Action?
 - do OEP increase access to higher education for Indigenous learners

+#### Thoughts

+- UN Millenium development goals open education - Nathan Lane
+- Weller on risks of open ed
+- veletsianos on faculty in the open